xrdcrab/Compiler-ml/README.md

                          -t => turns on trace scheduling

 			 -x => turns on an interpreter back end

-As the starter for Middle-End, the Tiger book supply additional files:

        temp.sig -- the TEMP signature
        temp.sml -- the Temp structure